YunoHost-Apps/foodsoft_ynh/README.md

 * Find the main application configuration at `/var/www/foodsoft/config`.
 Please note, any modifications of these files can be wiped on upgrade.
 We don't have a good solution for that right now.
 We aim to make most things configurable at installation time.

+## Administration

+* You have a number of Systemd services to manage.
+You can check them out with:
+  * systemctl status foodsoft - the rails server managed by passenger
+  * systemctl status resque - the redis task runner

 ## Documentation

  * Official documentation: https://foodcoops.github.io/foodsoft-hosting/